kengkeng852/-SocialMediaWebsite/README.md

 # -SocialMediaWebsite
-Social media website project using React,MySQL, and Node.js which let user can post and comment.
+Social media website project using React,MySQL, and Node.js which lets users post, like, and comment.